 Photography and filming will take place at the Festival and attending means you consent to this material being used for publicity purposes.
 If you do not wish to consent, please pick up a red sticker as you enter your event and wear it at all times.

 By London Underground

 The nearest Tube station is South Kensington, about a five-minute walk from Exhibition Road.
 It services the District and Circle lines.
-Piccadilly line trains will not stop here until spring 2022.
+Piccadilly line trains will stop here again from 1 June 2022.
 South Kensington station is not step-free.

 Gloucester Road station is about a 12-minute walk from Exhibition Road.
 It services the Piccadilly, District and Circle lines.
 This station has a lift but is not step-free.